robustsolution/healthcare-react-native-backend/README.md

 **Create deployment, certificate, service and ingress with Kubernetes**
 ------------------------------------------------------------------------
-Templates for the yaml files needed for configuration can be found here: https://github.com/hikmahealth/hikma-health-backend-nv/tree/master/k8s
-(You'll need all 6 files prefixed with "nv-")
+Templates for the yaml files needed for configuration can be found in ~/k8s/ (You'll need all 6 files prefixed with "nv-")

 Here is some k8s documentation for how to apply these changes